sylabs/singularity-userdocs/oci_runtime.rst

 ==============

-In the default native mode, {Singularity} can convert container images that satisfy the OCI Image Specification into its own native SIF format or a simple sandbox directory.
-Most of the configuration that a container image can specify is supported by the {Singularity} runtime, but there are :ref:`some limitations
-<singularity-and-docker>`, and workarounds are required for certain container
+In the default native mode, {Singularity} can convert container images that satisfy the OCI Image Format Specification into its own native SIF format or a simple sandbox directory.
+Most of the configuration that a container image can specify is supported by the {Singularity} runtime, but there are :ref:`various limitations <singularity-and-docker>` and workarounds may be required for some containers.

 In OCI-mode, {Singularity} encapsulates OCI images in an OCI-SIF.
 The image config is preserved, and the container runs via a low-level OCI runtime